-For 40 years this person had never missed his routine of Gayatri mantra chanting.
-Every day, he chanted 16 rounds of the mantra and two rounds of Hare Krishna Mahamantra, followed by reading one chapter from the Bhagavad Gita.
+For 40 years this person had never missed his routine of Mantra chanting.
+Every day, he chanted 16 rounds of the Gayatri mantra and two rounds of the Hare Krishna Mahamantra, followed by reading one chapter from the Bhagavad Gita.
 He was a householder and worked a full-time job until he was 60 years old.
 This is the level of self-discipline and faith that is required if you really want to succeed on the path of mantra sadhana.

 A very senior bureaucrat once wrote to me, saying, “The chief minister used to love me, but now the CM is against me, and I am being framed,” and so forth.
 He was very keen that I get his email, so I wrote him one line in return: “Did you do anything wrong?”